Exclusion, Selection and Award Criteria Overview

 Group Bids

-Groups of suppliers can bid and must not be required to take a specific legal form to do so.
+Groups of suppliers can bid together and must not be required to take a specific legal form to do so.

 You can set contract conditions which are specific to a group bid.